DLS(1)

 The "datasets" array contains only objects with the requested non-VSAM and generation dataset information, and the "gdgs" array contains only objects with the requested GDG information.

-If your locale is set to En_GB.IBM-285, any dollar sign ($) characters in a dataset name will be automatically translated to the pound sterling character.
+If your locale is set to En_GB.IBM-285, any dollar sign ($) characters in a dataset name are automatically translated to the pound sterling character.

 DATASET PATTERNS